oyve/signalk-barometer-trend/README.md

 (-3) FALLING.QUICKLY | (3) RISING.QUICKLY
 (-4) FALLING.RAPIDLY | (4) RISING.RAPIDLY

-Based on the severity you could set an alarm, i.e. with the [Simple Notification](https://github.com/sbender9/signalk-simple-notifications)-plugin.
+Based on the severity value you could set an alarm, i.e. with the [Simple Notification](https://github.com/sbender9/signalk-simple-notifications)-plugin.

 ## Contribute
 Please feel free to contribute to this plugin by creating a *Pull Request* including test code.